tarundalai1999/tarundalai1999/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm **Tarun Dalai**, a passionate Junior DevOps Engineer based in Hyderabad, India.
-With nearly 2 years of hands-on experience, I specialize in CI/CD, cloud services, and containerization.
+As a fresher, I specialize in CI/CD, cloud services, and containerization.

 ### 🔭 I’m currently working on ...
 At **Genpact**, I'm enhancing CI/CD pipelines and automating infrastructure provisioning.
 My current projects involve: